 This one from Washington certainly appears to be an adult female with the leftover marking across the top of the carapace.

 This one from Texas appears to be an adult female.

-We also have this beauty from Colorado that is a possible adult female but is at least a sub-adult.
+We also have this beauty from Colorado that is at the sub-adult stage.
 Notice the band completely across the carapace.

 I've seen hundreds of P. audax from the southeastern U.S., and I've never seen them with this band across the top of the carapace as sub-adults.

 Here's a P. audax from North Florida that I once had.
 The North Florida population is some of the most colorful and variable individuals that you'll ever see, but from my experience, you won't see the carapace mark across the ocular quadrangle.

 Now let's take a look at a juvenile from California that I believe may be a P. audax bryantae form.
 The carapace color is extraordinary.
 These from California are tricky though.
 This could possibly be one of those red California species.

 This reminds me of P. regius males.
 We used to think that P. regius males were always black with white markings, but we now know that this is not always the case.